sothyrachan/Kanban_Task_Board/src/README.md

 ## 💾 Where are my tasks saved?

 Your tasks are saved in the **browser’s local storage**, so even if you refresh the page, your tasks won’t disappear!

----

-## 📌 How does drag and drop work?

-You can grab a task by its box and drop it into another column (To Do → Done).
-The app updates the task’s status automatically.